This post originally appeared on RSNStats.com in 2015. See also Ted Williams in Color Footage.

 Red Sox fans of all ages know the name and many of the feats of the great Hall of Fame player, Ted Williams.

-Theodore Samuel Williams was born in San Diego on August 30, 1918, was signed by the Red Sox as an amateur free agent in 1936, and made his major league debut in 1939.
-He would play 19 seasons with Boston, missing 1943-45 for Military Service.
+Theodore Samuel Williams was born in San Diego on August 30, 1918, was signed by the Red Sox as an amateur free agent in 1936, and made his major league debut in 1939, when he set a rookie season record for most RBI (145).

-Teddy Ballgame is No. 1 in Red Sox history for home runs (521), walks (2,021), batting average (.344), on-base percentage (.482), and slugging (.634).
-His OPS, a key measure of his ability to get on base and to hit for power, is an all-time club best of 1.116.
-In fact, among players with 650+ career games, Williams’ career OPS is the 2nd-best in baseball all-time behind only Babe Ruth‘s 1.164 mark.
+Teddy Ballgame remains No. 1 in Red Sox history for home runs (521), walks (2,021), batting average (.344), on-base percentage (.482), and slugging (.634).
+His OPS, a measure of his ability to get on base and to hit for power, is an all-time club best of 1.116.
+In fact, among all players with 650+ career games, Williams’ career OPS is the second for all-time behind only Babe Ruth‘s 1.164 mark.

 In 1969 and again in 1982 the fans voted Ted Williams the Greatest Red Sox Player of all time.

-Williams played his last game September 28, 1960.
-He was inducted to the Baseball Hall of Fame in 1966, capturing 282 of 302 ballots.
-He died July 5, 2002 at age 83.
+“The Splendid Splinter” was inducted to the National Baseball Hall of Fame in 1966, capturing 282 of 302 ballots.
+Ted’s No. 9 was formerly retired at Fenway Park on May 29, 1984.